Ehlers–Danlos syndrome: Classical

-A good way to begin the diagnosis process is looking at family history.
-EDS is an autosomal dominant condition, so is often inherited from parents.
+A good way to begin the diagnostic process is by reviewing a person's family history.
+EDS is an autosomal dominant condition, so it is often inherited from parents.
 Genetic testing remains the most reliable way to diagnose EDS.
 No cure for type 1 EDS has been found, but a course of non-weight-bearing exercise can help with muscular tension, which can help correct some EDS symptoms.
 Anti-inflammatory drugs and lifestyle changes can help with joint pain.
 Lifestyle choices should also be made with children who have EDS to try to prevent wounds to the skin.
 Protective garments can help with this.
 In a wound, deep stitches are often used and left in place for longer than normal.